BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 I provide the API key to the Bunny provider in a variable named `bunny_api_key`, which I populate from the Terraform secrets file.

-> [!WARNING] Bunny has only one API key per account?
+{% call callout("warning", "Bunny has only one API key per account?") %}
-> Strangely, it appears Bunny's API keys seem to be tied to each account, rather than allowing an
-> account to have as many API keys as required.
-Nor does there appear to be a way to limit the
-> actions that can be taken by an API key.
+Strangely, it appears Bunny's API keys seem to be tied to each account, rather than allowing an account to have as many API keys as required.
+Nor does there appear to be a way to limit the actions that can be taken by an API key.

->
-> I can see that Bunny supports [team members], but it doesn't appear that these team members have
-> particularly granular permissions or separate API keys.
+I can see that Bunny supports [team members], but it doesn't appear that these team members have particularly granular permissions or separate API keys.

->
-> This might be a problem.
+This might be a problem.
+{% endcall %}

 I then replaced all uses of the `aws_route53_record` resource against the `blakerain.com` domain with `bunnynet_dns_record` resources in the Terraform modules.
 There are some differences between